-If you are like most Americans, you probably have not considered automotive repair as a something that you can give as a holiday present.
-Chances are that you have thought about a new car as the ultimate Christmas gift, and this is because this is the season when you start seeing television commercial spots featuring a brand-new car as a gift.
-In such commercials, the invariable factor is that the vehicle is wrapped with a giant ribbon, and it was somehow parked in front of the house without the recipient’s knowledge for the purpose of keeping it as a pleasant surprise.
+Many Americans don’t considered automotive repair as a something that you can give as a holiday present.
+Chances are that you have thought about a new car as the ultimate Christmas gift!
+Tis the season when consumers begin seeing television commercials featuring a brand-new car as a gift.
+In such commercials, the invariable factor is that the vehicle is wrapped with a giant ribbon.
+And of course it is alway depicted parked in front of a house secretly to surprise the unsuspecting recipient.

 The reality of gifting a new car as a surprise for Christmas is that it is not very practical unless money is not a problem.
 For a family in Raleigh, for example, purchasing a new car for a spouse or child is only a first step; the title must be legally transferred to the recipient within 28 days or else the Department of Motor Vehicles will impose a monetary fine.
 The good news is that immediate family members will qualify to receive the Highway Use Tax Exemption Certificate, but the sales tax will still apply.
 There is also the matter of the recipient not liking the gift, and this has actually happened according to psychosocial consumer researchers who have documented cases in which some spouses felt as if they were left out of the car shopping process.